pH simulation of marine scrubber discharge

 New marine emission regulations from 2020

 As of 1 January 2020, IMO has set a global limit for sulphur of 0.5% in marine fuel used on board ships to reduce the amount of sulphur oxide (SOX) emitted from ships.
 To meet the SOX emission requirements, ships may either use fuel with less sulphur or use approved methods for flue gas cleaning.

 This could be exhaust gas cleaning systems also known as scrubbers, which clean out the emissions before releasing the exhaust gas to the atmosphere.
 The scrubber suppliers or shipping company must document that the wash water discharge does not harm the marine environment.

 Fluid mechanics and chemical models are combined and included in the CFD model.
-This gives a clear indication that the scrubber unit can in fact discharge wastewater with lower pH than expected because of the mixing of the seawater around the discharge hole, hence the lowest possible pH value for discharge water is found.
+This gives a clear indication, if the scrubber unit can in fact discharge wastewater with lower pH than expected because of the mixing of the seawater around the discharge hole.
+Hereby the lowest possible pH value for discharge water is found.
 This can result in a decreased OPEX for the scrubber system.

-The methods used in the CFD model and its documentation have already been approved by several classification societies for documentation of compliance with MEPC.259(68).
+The methods used in the CFD model and its documentation have already been approved by all major classification societies for documentation of compliance with MEPC.259(68).

 Access to hull geometry database